 Jerseyville in Jersey County, Illinois — The American Midwest (Great Lakes)

 Location.
-39° 7.343′ N, 90° 19.801′ W. Marker is in Jerseyville, Illinois, in Jersey County.
+39° 7.451′ N, 90° 19.73′ W. Marker is in Jerseyville, Illinois, in Jersey County.
 Marker can be reached from North State Street (U.S. 67) just south of Snedeker Street, on the left when traveling south.
 Marker is located on the grounds of Jersey County Historical Society.
-It can be accessed from the driveway (to the left of the Cheney Mansion) off State Street (US 67), which leads to a parking lot near the cemetery.
+It can be accessed from the driveway (to the left of the Cheney Mansion) off State Street (US 67), which leads to a parking lot near the church.
 Touch for map.
 Marker is at or near this postal address: 601 North State Street, Jerseyville IL 62052, United States of America.
 Touch for directions.

 More.
-Search the internet for The Hathaway Cemetery Memorial.
+Search the internet for The Union Forest Church.

 Credits.
 This page was last revised on November 21, 2019.
 This page originally submitted on November 20, 2019, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 43 times since then.
+This page has been viewed 43 times since then and 3 times this year.
 Photos: 1, 2. submitted on November 20, 2019, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.